What is the difference between a Green Card and US Citizenship

 US citizens can leave the country at their own discretion and, even if they do not live in the US at all, their passport remains valid.
 If the Green Card holder leaves the United States for more than six months, the residence permit may be canceled.

 Another advantage of US citizenship is that, if a force majeure occurs while outside the country, one can count on the help of the US Consulate.
-The holder of a Green Card in an emergency situation has the right to count only on the assistance of the US Consulate in the country of origin.
+The holder of a Green Card in an emergency situation can count only on help from the Consulate of their country of origin.

 At the same time, while living in the United States, a Green Card holder receives practically the same advantages as citizens related to protecting their family and business interests, as well as being able to use banking services, take out loans or mortgages, and receive access to education, including grants and scholarships, as well as the opportunity to work, open your own business, and more.